RakhithJK/dbeaver-dbeaver-wiki/InfluxDB.md

 DBeaver EE supports InfluxDB schema browser, data viewer and InfluxQL queries execution.
 DBeaver uses InfluxDB Java driver 2.12 to operate with the server over HTTP/HTTPS (standard InfluxDB protocol).
-It supports InflixDB servers of any version (in the moment of writing).
+It supports InfluxDB servers of any version (in the moment of writing).

 ### Connecting to Influx Server